-- o Statement of Teaching Philosophy: Includes pedagogical goals and objectives. - Overview of Professional Development: Includes activities in the area of teaching and learning that are planned or ongoing as well as those completed. - Overview of Courses Taught: Includes a listing of course numbers, titles, credit values and enrolment. - Overview of Student Supervision: Includes a listing of individual student projects supervised (e.g. honours theses or similar individually-supervised projects, master's theses) at TRU or elsewhere, if any, which indicates whether completed or in progress, and the nature of involvement (e.g., principal advisor, second reader, external examiner). - Portfolio of Course Materials: At a minimum, includes a sample of selected course outlines with accompanying discussion indicating teaching experience as well as changes, updates, revisions and new materials during the period under review. - Portfolio of Student and Peer Feedback: At a minimum, includes samples of course evaluations and written peer observations from recent years that meet the requirements of both the Collective Agreement and senate-approved TRU policy.
+- o Statement of Teaching Philosophy: Includes pedagogical goals and objectives. - Overview of Professional Development: Includes activities in the area of teaching and learning that are planned or ongoing as well as those completed. - Overview of Courses Taught: Includes a listing of course numbers, titles, credit values and enrolment. - Overview of Student Supervision: Includes a listing of individual student projects supervised (e.g. honours theses or similar individually-supervised projects, master's theses) at TRU or elsewhere, if any, which indicates whether completed or in progress, and the nature of involvement (e.g., principal advisor, second reader, external examiner). - Portfolio of Course Materials: At a minimum, includes a sample of selected course outlines with accompanying discussion indicating teaching experience as well as changes, updates, revisions and new materials during the period under review. - Portfolio of Student and Peer Feedback: At a minimum, includes samples of course evaluations and written peer observations6 from recent years that meet the requirements of both the Collective Agreement and senate-approved TRU policy.

 Where the above list states "at a minimum" and calls for "samples" of items, candidates should bear in mind that it is important to provide sufficiently comprehensive information for external referees as well as promotion and tenure committees to report an assessment of performance with reasonable confidence.
-It is also important for candidates to indicate how they have adapted their teaching to student and peer feedback.